humdrum-tools/humdrum-documentation/guide/ch34/index.md

-The shift option for <span class="tool">reihe</span> can be used to shift *any* type of data
-\-- not just pitches of pitch-classes.
+The shift option for <span class="tool">reihe</span> can be used to shift *any* type of data &mdash; not just pitches of pitch-classes.
 For example, one might use the shift option to rotationally permute dynamic markings, text, durations, articulation marks, or any other type of Humdrum data.
 In [Chapter 38](/guide/ch38) we will see how the shift option for <span class="tool">reihe</span> can be